 Pivoting should only be done when absolutely necessary and should always present an opportunity for growth.
 Bowdoin realized that COVID-19 would have a tremendous impact on their summer festival.
 Changing their strategy was the only solution, so we focused on how they could still maintain their offerings and further their mission with this new online platform.
 The result is a robust online learning experience that allows users to explore different offerings and view and participate in virtual events.

-Pivoting during a crisis stems from the ability to identify the obstacle preventing success, developing a clear strategy, and determining what flawless execution of that new strategy comprises.
+A business’s ability to Pivot during a crisis begins with identifying the obstacle preventing success, developing a clear strategy, and determining what flawless execution of that new strategy comprises.
 Our client’s determination to find a new strategy during COVID- 19, coupled with our team’s expertise lead to the deployment of both of these websites, which helped to advance both institution’s mission and provided opportunities for future growth.